bartenbach/proxa.github.io/_posts/2020-04-01-new-coding-projects.markdown

 ---
-title:  "Things Are Looking Up"
+title:  "Back to the Basics"
 date:   2020-04-01 17:50:17 -0500
 categories: career programming
 ---